cfhirsch/adventofcode2024/README.md

 Part 2: A little more involved but still not difficult.
 Basically I divided parsing of the input string into two modes:

 Do mode: Seek up to the next appearance of "don't()" or end of string if there are no more such appearances.
-Use the same regex as in part 1 to find all The multiplication operations to perform.
+Use the same regex as in part 1 to find all the multiplication operations to perform.
 Switch to Don't Mode.

 Don't mode: Seek up to next appearance of "do()", or end of string if there are no more such appearances.
 Switch to Do mode.